Assignat: 1793–1799

+June 1794

-On 8 November 1793 the director of the manufacture of assignats :fr:Simon-François Lamarche was executed.
-On 2 December Clavière was arrested; he committed suicide within a week.
-On 24 February 1794 the extension of the "maximum" to all commodities only increased the confusion.
-Trade was paralysed and all manufacturing establishments were closed down.
-By June 1794 the total number of assignats aggregated nearly 8 billion, of which only 2,464 million had returned to the treasury and been destroyed, after an emission of 1,205 million assignats on 19 June.
+By June 1794 the total number of assignats aggregated nearly 8 billion, of which only 2,464 million had returned to the treasury and been destroyed, after an emission of 1,205 million assignats on 19 June; the assignat was losing more and more value.
 In August, the Thermidorian Convention lifted the Maximum Price Act in the name of "economic freedom" and the assignats lost almost all value over the next year.
 Toward the end of 1794 seven billion in assignats were in circulation.
+The assignat fell from 31% of its face value in August 1794 to 24% in November, 17% in February, and 8% in April 1795.
 By the end of May, 1795, the circulation was increased to ten billion, at the end of July, to fourteen billion.
 By 1796 the issues had reached 45.5 billion francs, excluding counterfeits, and the Directoire issued Mandats, a currency in the form of land warrants to replace the assignats, although these too quickly failed and were received back by the state at a steep discount.
 Napoleon opposed all forms of fiat currency.
-By the 1830s–1840s, the assignats and other papers issued during the Revolution had become collectors' items.
+By the 1830s–1840s, the assignats and other papers issued during the Revolution had become collector's items.